InformaticsMatters/nextflow-pcluster/README.md

 # Nextflow AWS ParallelCluster Configuration
-Material for the formation and use of an AWS (slurm-based) compute cluster.
+Material for the formation and use of an v3 ParallelCluster (slurm-based) compute environment.

 You'll need: -